HOW AUCTIONS WORK

 Auction results are available in real time; we also notify you by email.

-You will receive a settlement check 45 days after the buyer has paid us.
+You will receive a settlement check 45 days after the auction date and the buyer has paid us.
 The check amount equals the hammer price (highest bid), minus the commission and fees.